EventStore/documentation/docs/cloud/provision/README.md

 ![AWS cluster first part](./images/aws/aws-new-cluster-1.png)
 :::

-::: warning Projections impact performance
+::: warning Projections impact on performance
 Both system projections and user-defined projections produce new events.
 Carefully consider the impact of enabled projections on database performance.
-Please refer to the [Performance impact](../../server/v20.10/projections/README.md) section of the projections documentation to learn more.
+Please refer to the [Performance impact](@server/projections.md#performance-impact) section of the projections documentation to learn more.
 :::

 The lower section of the form allows choosing the instance size for cluster nodes.
 Currently, only three instance sizes are available.
 The `F1` size is the lower-edge, aiming mainly to support testing scenarios and experiments due to its low price.
 Other instance sizes are production-grade.